Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 </BaseLayout>

-3. Build Result: Now, when you run npm run build, the dist/ folder contains not only static assets (client/) but also server code (server/entry.mjs).
-This server code needs to be executed with Node.js at runtime.
+3. Build result: The dist/ folder now contains not only static assets (client/) but also server code (server/entry.mjs) that must be executed with Node.js at runtime.

-Similar to .gitignore, this file tells Docker which files and folders should not be copied into the image.
-This keeps images small and speeds up the build process.
+Similar to .gitignore, this file tells Docker which files should not be copied.
+This speeds up the build and keeps the image small.

 # .dockerignore